-Stephanie was named a “Northern California Super Lawyer” in 2009, 2010, 2011 and 2012 as chosen by her peers and through the independent research of Law & Politics and San Francisco Magazine.
+Stephanie was accepted as a member of the 2016 Hipower program, a network of select women professionals who are considered at the top of their fields.
+Stephanie was named a “Northern California Super Lawyer” in 2009, 2010, 2011, 2012, 2013, 2014 and 2015 as chosen by her peers and through the independent research of Law & Politics and San Francisco Magazine.

 - Guided client companies through the aftermath of data breach crises due to theft of laptops and servers, hackers, phishing, etc., including investigation and computer forensics, notification processes, public relations, internal employee relations, insurance coverage, dispute resolution, and litigation.